Serg-Norseman/GEDKeeper/README.md

 The aim of the program is as quick and effective means of conducting personal genealogical database.

+To enhance the capabilities of the program supports scripts on Lua and plug-ins.

 The latest releases can be downloaded from [releases](https://github.com/serg-norseman/gedkeeper/releases) or from the homepage site on [GitHub.io](https://gedkeeper.github.io/).
 Alternatively why not try the [Sourceforge](https://sourceforge.net/projects/gedkeeper/)